 A camping holiday for your dog as well as your family!

-A NEW OFFER WITHIN THE PROJECT "CAMPING CUM CANE®" - dog trainer free of charge
+AN OFFER WITHIN THE PROJECT "CAMPING CUM CANE®" - dog trainer free of charge

 The ‘Camping cum cane®’ project facilitates the coexistence of campers who are dog owners and those who are not.
-Find out more in the text below.
+Find out more in the section below.
 In addition to all the benefits of the project ‘Camping cum cane®‘, the campsite will provide a dog trainer at an off-leash area.
 This area is equipped with dog agility equipment (parkour).

 The training program will take place as follows:

 - 6-day group training session

 - Assistance with training on the equipment

 Training sessions will take place every day in the morning and late afternoon, but the dog trainer will also be available in between sessions.
 Also, if you have problems with your dog's behaviour, you can contact the dog trainer.
 Check available dates for individual training session at the campsite's reception.

 In addition to the training sessions, activities such as dog presentations and competitions (jumping into the water, the most beautiful dog, running on a leash, sprint racing, free presentation) will be organized.

 Camp Slatina on the island of Cres has recognized that guests like to go camping with their dogs and has paid attention to this fact.
 In 2007, the camp implemented the 'Camping cum cane®' (Camping with Dogs) project.
 Camp Slatina is the first camp in Europe to implement such a project, which has been, according to guests’ responses, a real hit.